USRSE/usrse.github.io/pages/get_involved.md

 subtitle: Ways to contribute to the US-RSE Association
 ---

 The US-RSE Association is a new organization that needs community involvement to grow and mature.

+Most of our interaction is via Slack: usrse.slack.com.
+You'll receive a link to join the Slack space when you [join US-RSE](https://us-rse.org/join/).
+If have already joined US-RSE but can't get into Slack, email contact@us-rse.org for help.

 Below are some ways members can get more involved in building this organization.
-Have additional ideas for a working group or committee?
-Let us know and bring the discussion to slack.

-If you have another idea but aren’t sure how to get started, the Steering Committee would be happy to help.
-Reach out on Slack (@sc) or email us all at [contact@us-rse.org](mailto:contact@us-rse.org).
+Have additional ideas for a working group,  committee, or something else, but aren’t sure how to get started?
+The Steering Committee would be happy to help.
+Reach out on Slack (@sc) or email [contact@us-rse.org](mailto:contact@us-rse.org).

 <br>